fullmetalbrackets/blog/src/content/blog/oci-free-tier-breakdown.md

 >
 > This means free-tier users will have to **downgrade** their Ampere A1 instance(s) to this new lower limit in order to get them working again, while **PAYG users will not have their instances auto-shutdown, and will simply be billed for going over.** An Ampere A1 instance on PAYG using 4 OCPUs and 24 GB memory will cost approximately $27/month after this date, if used for an entire calendar month.
 >
-> I will post a downgrade guide soon when I get a chance to do it myself, or you can just check out [Oracle's official guide on changing shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/resizinginstances.htm).
+> Changing an instance shape is quick and easy, [I wrote a quick guide here](/blog/how-to-change-shape-of-an-existing-oracle-cloud-infrastructure-vm-instance) or you can just check out [Oracle's official guide on changing shapes](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/resizinginstances.htm).

 _Arm-based Ampere A1 cores and 12 GB of memory usable as 1 VM or up to 4 VMs_
 _Always Free: 1,500 OCPU hours and 9,000 GB hours per month_